Kachina Dolls & Carvings

 What are Kachina Dolls Made of?

+Kachina Dolls are made differently then other Native American Dolls.
 Kachina Dolls are commonly made with cottonwood root thanks to it’s sturdiness and accessibility.
 On rare occasions Tupelo, a swamp wood is used instead.
 After the carving is completed kaolin clay is used to whiten and smooth the wood.
 This prepares the wood for decoration.
 The dolls are painted and brought to life with water colors or tempura but in the past vegetable dyes and native mineral coloring was used.